|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Fossil fuel consumers must face the reality that they are causing increasing temperatures, extraordinary droughts, huge forest fires, crop losses, insect infestations, violent storms, flash floods, rising sea levels and human migration pressures.
+Fossil fuel consumers must face the reality that they are personally responsible for the recent increasing temperatures, extraordinary droughts, huge forest fires, crop losses, insect infestations, violent storms, flash floods, rising sea levels and human migration pressures.

 Governments must face the non-fossil energy supply choice:

-A problem common to all renewable energy forms is storing renewable energy when it is plentiful for later use when it is scarce.
-Renewable energy has seasonal availability.
+A problem common to all renewable energy forms is seasonality of supply and storing renewable energy when it is plentiful for later use when it is scarce.
 Energy storage for a few hours is technically practical but energy storage for weeks or months is inefficient and is usually prohibitively expensive.

 A related major issue is thatfresh water that is used for electricity production is fresh water that is not available for agricultural irrigation or for recharging depleted aquifers.
 The amount of fresh water required per kWh for hydro electricity production is far in excess of the amount of fresh water required per kWh for nuclear electricity production.
 As existing fresh water aquifers are depleted the resulting increasing requirement for fresh water for agricultural irrigation will reduce the amount of river water available for electricity generation.

 The nuclear energy supply alternative requires political stability, an educated work force and year round access to sufficient water for evaporative cooling.
 Making nuclear power safe and sustainable requires enlightened government policy relating to: nuclear reactor technology, natural draft cooling towers, nuclear fuel reprocessing, radioactive material transport and radio isotope storage.
 Obtaining such enlightened government policy from legislators is often extremely difficult.
 The legislators respond to the irrational demands of voters who have little or no understanding of the technical issues.
 The North American education system has failed to teach the pubic basic energy supply physics.